naggie/dstask/README.md

 change before version 1.0.
 That said, it's unlikely that there will be a breaking change as things are nearly finalised.

+It's mature enough for daily use.
+I use dstask dozens of times a day, synchronised across 4 computers.

 Features:

  * Powerful context system